bpetermann/bpetermann/README.md

 I have worked with TypeScript, JavaScript, React, and Next.js, among others.

-Having entered this field relatively late, I am currently focusing on bridging the gap and gaining a deeper understanding of the underlying principles of computer science while constantly striving to stay ahead with the latest technologies.
+I am currently focusing on bridging the gap and gaining a deeper understanding of the underlying principles of computer science while constantly striving to stay ahead with the latest technologies.
 I enjoy solving problems and developing innovative solutions.

 ### About me